ministryofjustice/hmpps-sentence-plan-ui-old/README.md

 ## Support

-For any issues or questions, please contact the Probation Integration team via the [#probation-integration-tech](https://mojdt.slack.com/archives/C02HQ4M2YQN) Slack channel.
+For any issues or questions, please contact the Sentence Planning team via the [#hmpps-sentence-plan-dev](https://moj.enterprise.slack.com/archives/C066M6CK5HV) Slack channel.
 Or feel free to create a [new issue](https://github.com/ministryofjustice/hmpps-sentence-plan-ui/issues/new) in this repository.